WORLD-CLASS - COLLAGEN EXPERT

 Collagen is a fast-growing phenomenon in the health and wellness industry, with many supplement and beauty brands finding ways to incorporate it into their products.
 It's the most abundant protein in the human body, with a fiber-like structure that forms connective tissue.
 TCI is a trusted global source for high-quality skincare products and supplements, and we're answering the demand for collections containing collagen with attractive, marketable labels.

 There May Be More Functions And Types Of Collagen Than You Think!

 In 2005, Professor Kenji Sato of Kyoto University found that if hydrolyzed collagen is ingested, the concentration of dipeptide molecules greatly increases in the blood .
-Animal experiments at Tohoku University in Japan also fed mice with isotope-labelled small molecule collagen.
+Animal experiments at Tohoku University in Japan fed mice with isotope-labeled small molecule collagen.
 The results also detected the collagen signals in the blood, indicating that the absorption rate of collagen can be significantly increased with post-treatment collagen .
-Another study found that after feeding pre-treated collagen, the signals of these collagens could be detected in the skin, bones, and joints of experimental animals [3,4], Thus, indicating that not only can the pre-treated collagen be absorbed, it can also be distributed to the skin, joints, and other tissues.
+Another study found that after feeding pre-treated collagen, the signals of these collagens could be detected in the skin, bones, and joints of experimental animals [3,4], Thus, indicating that not only can the pre-treated collagen be absorbed, but it can also be distributed to the skin, joints, and other tissues.
 This provides some Pharmacokinetic scientific evidence for the efficacy of collagen.

 Precise Collagen Selection to Maximize Effects